-Always stow the safety belt slowly.
-If the safety belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
-If this happens, pull the safety belt straight out firmly to unlock the webbing, and then release it.
+Always stow the seat belt slowly.
+If the seat belt webbing returns quickly to the stowed position, the retractor may lock and cannot be pulled out.
+If this happens, pull the seat belt straight out firmly to unlock the webbing, and then release it.
 If the webbing is still locked in the retractor, see your dealer.

-Before a door is closed, be sure the belt is out of the way.
-If a door is slammed against a safety belt, damage can occur to both the safety belt and the vehicle.
+Before a door is closed, be sure the seat belt is out of the way.
+If a door is slammed against a seat belt, damage can occur to both the seat belt and the vehicle.